This homemade dulce de leche couldn’t be any easier to make! You just empty two cans into a pie plate and bake in the oven. That’s it!

 - Preheat your oven to 425°F (220°C).
 Get out a pie pan and a roasting pan, or some other kind of pan that will hold the pie pan.
 At first, I tried using a tin pie pan, but this didn't work so well as it was too light and thus floated in the roasting pan.
 Make sure the pie pan is heavy enough!
 I poured some water in the roasting pan and then placed the pie pan in there to see if worked.

 - Pour the contents of the sweetened condensed milk cans into the pie pan and cover the pan tightly with foil.
 The last thing you want is water in your dulce de leche.
 Fill the roasting pan with enough water so that it goes halfway up the sides of the pan.

-- Bake for 1½ hours, checking to make sure that the water is still halfway up the side of the pie pan after the first 45 minutes.
+- Bake for 1½-2 hours, or until the a deep caramel color.
+Check to make sure that the water is still halfway up the side of the pie pan after the first 45 minutes.

 - Take the pans out of the oven and uncover the pie pan.
 The dulce de leche will look a little strange and not smooth like above.
 Stir it until smooth.
 It'll thicken a bit while cooling.
 Cover and store in the fridge.

 - This will keep good for a few weeks in the fridge.